-The Company through management and the Board monitors its risks be they economic, environmental of social; refer to pages 39 and 40 of the 2015 Annual Report.
+The Company through management and the Board monitors its risks be they economic, environmental or social; refer to pages 40 and 41 of the 2016 Annual Report.

 REMUNERATE FAIRLY AND RESPONSIBLY

 NOMINATION AND REMUNERATION COMMITTEE

 As noted in Principle 2 the Company has not established such committees.
 Rather such matters are dealt within the meetings of the Board of Directors.
 In carrying out these functions the Board receives regular briefings and advices from external advisers on remuneration and related human resources matters.